 Like in all the previous space missions, the three crew members had been Air Force pilots.

 Lieut.
-Col Al Worden orbited the Moon in the Endeavor, while Colonels Dave Scott and Jim Irwin landed on the Moon to explore it.
+Col. Al Worden orbited the Moon in the Endeavor.
+And Colonels Dave Scott and Jim Irwin are the astronauts who landed on the Moon and explored it.

 Dave was the commander of the Apollo 15 mission, aka the boss.

-The Texan was born in 1932 in the military air base where his father was serving.
-And since he was a boy he wanted to be a pilot, just like his dad.
+The Texan was born in 1932 in the military airbase where his father was serving.
+Since he was a boy, he wanted to be a pilot, just like his dad.

-His swimming prowess won him a scholarship from the University of Michigan, where he studied Engineering.
-West Point, the prestigious military school, took notice of the young engineer with top grades and invited him to attend, fulfilling one of Dave’s dreams.
+His swimming prowess won him a scholarship from the University of Michigan.
+He studied Engineering.
+West Point, the prestigious military school, took notice of the young engineer with top grades.
+They invited him to attend, which fulfilled one of Dave’s dreams.

-Then Dave became a test pilot for the U.S. Air Force and even did a stint as a fighter pilot in Europe during the Cold War.
+Then, Dave became a test pilot for the U.S. Air Force.
+He even did a stint as a fighter pilot in Europe during the Cold War.

 The Apollo 15 mission was his third time in space.